What do Covid, Ukraine and droughts have to do with my bills?

 However, after the war started, many European countries hit Russia with a range of penalties - known as sanctions - and promised to reduce their reliance on Russian energy.

-Russia has since cut supplies to Europe - turning off the main pipeline and deliberately burning off a large amount of gas.
+Russia has since cut supplies to Europe - temporarily closing the main pipeline and deliberately burning off a large amount of gas.
 It denies using energy as a political weapon, but the effect has been to send prices soaring.

 Despite importing little gas from Russia, the UK has also been hit hard by the sharp rise in world gas prices.